Hari Anumolu

 Hari Anumolu is an Indian cinematographer and director who works in predominantly Telugu-language films.
-He is best known for his work in Mayuri (1985).
+He is best known for his work in Mayuri (1985) and collaborations with Vamsy.
 Anumolu is known for his stint with working with debutante directors for which he worked with thirty.
 His work in the film Ganesh (2009) was praised by critics.

 Personal life

 His son Shekar Chandra works as a music composer in Telugu films.